-Obstacles on the part of the debtors
+Obstacles on the Part of the Debtors

 This last point brings us to the obstacles to a concerted debt reduction on the part of the debtor countries.
-They are naturally interested in this reduction.
-This became official for the first time in the Acapulco meeting of the eight Latin-American presidents, in November, 1987.
-But the elites in the debtor countries and their respective governments are unable to exert sufficient pressure on the creditors, adopting the unilateral decision of suspending the payment of interests and reducing the debt, for three reasons: (1) because they fear retaliation, (2) for ideological identification with the creditors, and (3) because the elites suffer less with the debt, that, particularly in the case of the debt-equity swaps, may be a source of speculative profits.
+They are naturally interested in this reduction; or were interested when the problem was in the agenda of the creditor countries.
+This interest became official for the first time in the Acapulco meeting of the eight Latin-American presidents, in November, 1987.
+But the elites in the debtor countries and their respective governments are unable to exert sufficient pressure on the creditors, adopting the unilateral decision of suspending the payment of interests and reducing the debt, for three reasons: (1) because they fear retaliation, (2) for ideological identification with the creditors, and (3) because the elites suffer less with the debt, that, particularly in the case of the debt-equity swaps, may be a source of speculative profits18.

 The threat of retaliation is always present in the bankers' speech, and, despite the fact that these retaliations never materialize, they continue to cause fear among the debtor elites.
 In all instances of moratoria, the retaliations have been minor.
 In the case of the Brazilian moratorium the declaration of the new Finance Minister of Brazil, in February 1988, that it caused more harm than benefits to the country due to the retaliations, is meaningless.
 He was just trying to justify the suspension of the moratorium and the signature of a conventional agreement with the banks that solved none of the Brazilian problems.
 Actually the retaliation against Brazil was very small.
 The commercial banks reduced moderately their short term credits and World Bank, for the first time in that year, presented a negative cash flow with Brazil.
-This may have caused a loss of reserves to Brazil of \maximum - 1.3 billion dollars against a gain of 4.3 billion the interests that should be paid in 1987 to the commercial banks on long term bane.
+This may have caused a loss of reserves to Brazil of - maximum - 1.3 billion dollars against a gain of 4.3 billion - the interests that should be paid in 1987 to the commercial banks on long term loans.